 Russellville is a somewhat small city located in the state of Alabama.
 With a population of 9,847 people and five constituent neighborhoods, Russellville is the 66th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Russellville is generally considered to be a blue-collar town.
-53.19% of the Russellville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Russellville is a blue-collar town, with 54.15% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Russellville is a city of production and manufacturing workers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Russellville who work in office and administrative support (10.70%), maintenance occupations (7.80%), and sales jobs (6.33%).
+There are especially a lot of people living in Russellville who work in office and administrative support (13.47%), maintenance occupations (5.86%), and business and financial occupations (5.17%).

-Russellville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Russellville doesn't have a public transportation system that people use for their commute.

-Russellville is a very ethnically-diverse city.
+Russellville is an extremely ethnically-diverse city.
 The people who call Russellville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Russellville residents report their race to be White, followed by Black or African-American.
 Russellville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 35.57% of the city’s residents.
-Important ancestries of people in Russellville include English, German, European, and Polish.
+People of Hispanic or Latino origin account for 40.31% of the city’s residents.
+Important ancestries of people in Russellville include English, German, European, and Dutch.

 The most common language spoken in Russellville is English.
 Other important languages spoken here include Spanish and Native American languages.